Groundwater-quality data for 38 inorganic constituents (table 1) were compiled from the

 the effects of serial correlation and to test for trends in data that display significant water-quality differences among two pumping seasons,

-water-quality data was classified as a Summer sample if the sample date was between May 1st and October 31
+water-quality data were classified as a Summer sample if the sample date was between May 1st and October 31

-st or a Winter sample if the sample date was outside the Summer date range.
+st or a Winter sample if the sample dates were outside the Summer date range.

 trends that have seasonal concentration differences (figure 1).
 The entire period of recorded data was used to identify